-Registered student organizations, students, and other members of the University community are expected to know what is permitted or not under copyright law, to respect the rights of copyright holders, and to exercise their rights, including their right of fair use, in compliance with laws, University policies, and any binding agreements.
-In addition to consulting with their Staff Advisor and Org Help, student organizations should review Copyright Basics, a publication of the U.S. Copyright Office and other publications of the U.S. Copyright Office to better understand U.S. copyright law.
+Registered student organizations, students, and other members of the University community are expected to know what is permitted under copyright law; to respect the rights of copyright holders; and to utilize copyrightable works in compliance with laws, University policies, and any binding agreements.
+In addition to consulting with their Staff Advisor and Org Help, student organizations should review Copyright Basics, a publication of the U.S. Copyright Office and other publications of the U.S. Copyright Defice to better understand U.S. copyright law.